 In January, Antonio Giraldez, a 2008 Pew Scholar, was awarded the Vilcek Prize for Creative Promise in Biomedical Science for his research on the role of microRNAs in the early developmental stages of vertebrates.More info

 The Pew Scholars Program in the Biomedical Sciences provides funding to young investigators of outstanding promise in science relevant to the advancement of human health.
 The program makes grants to selected academic institutions to support the independent research of outstanding individuals who are in their first few years of their appointment at the assistant professor level.

 The current grant level is $240,000; $60,000 per year for a four-year period.
 In 2014, Pew will name the next Class of Pew Scholars.
 For the 30th series of awards, to be made in 2014, one nomination will be invited from each of the participating institutions.
 Participating institutions have been selected on the basis of the scope of their work in biomedical research and recommended to The Pew Charitable Trusts by the National Advisory Committee of the Program.
-The 2013 application is now closed.
-The 2014 application will open on July 1st, 2013.
+As of August 1, 2013, the application for the 2014 award is open.

 Click here for a Directory of Pew Scholars in the Biomedical Sciences since 1985.

 Featured Biomedical Scholars

 The sensation of feeling itchy is pretty universal, and yet scientists still don't completely understand the complex processes that give us the urge to scratch.More info

 Two BU researchers will travel to Washington, D.C., later this year to accept the Presidential Early Career Award for Scientists and Engineers (PECASE), one of the highest honors for young science and engineering professionals.More info